asadpiz/org_centos_cloud/README.md

 Final deliverable will be an "CentOS Openstack remix" ISO (~1.2GB) built using CentOS minimal ISO.

 ## Testing Instructions:
-1. Fetch CentOS ISO from: <Under Progress>
+1. Fetch CentOS ISO from: [Under Progress]
-2. At the first install screen press "TAB" and append the following command: inst.updates=
+2. At the first install screen press "TAB" and append the following command: inst.updates=[Under Progress]

 ## Contact Info:
 IRC: asad_ (#centos-devel)